rahulrajpl/rahulrajpl.github.io.old/_posts/2020-02-09-Setting up Cuckoo Sandbox.markdown

 Step 4: Open up cuckoo2 in the VM.
 Check the IP address of the machine by running command 'ipconfig' in the cmd prompt.
 You will see and IP like **192.168.56.10X**.
 Now go to the Machine tab, click on 'Take Snapshot' to save a snapshot of the machine.

-Step 5: Final configuration changes to be done for cuckoo sandbox is as follows-
+Step 5: Final configuration changes to be done for cuckoo sandbox is as follows-[^1]

 -   Go to the path ‘/home/username/.cuckoo’ and find the ‘conf’ folder.
 -   You only need to change three configuration files